-Founded in 1871, Newnham College at the University of Cambridge is one of the UK’s last remaining women’s only undergraduate college.
-In 1928, it served as the venue for Virginia Woolf’s famous lecture on women’s learning, ‘A Room of One’s Own’.
+Founded in 1871, Newnham College at the University of Cambridge is one of the UK’s last remaining women-only undergraduate colleges.
+It was here in 1928 that Virginia Woolf first delivered her famous feminist lecture on women writing, ‘A Room of One’s Own’.

-For the college’s visual identity, we wanted a solution and a process that would be at once formal and human, in keeping with Newnham’s history as a place of learning and as a welcoming place where students live.
+For the college’s visual identity, we wanted a solution and a process that would be at once formal and human, in keeping with Newnham’s history as a place of learning and as a welcoming place for students to live.

-For the logotype, we chose the serif typeface Practice – commonly referred to as humanist, as it is shaped from Renaissance handwriting – designed by contemporary typographer François Rappo.
-We typeset this classically for all college signage.
+For the logotype, we chose the serif typeface Practice.
+Designed by contemporary typographer François Rappo and commonly referred to as humanist, it is shaped from Renaissance handwriting.
+We typeset this in a classical style for all college signage.

-We engaged Erin Bradley-Scott, a signwriter, to paint all signs across the college – a total of 6540 square metres – over a six-week period, while residing at the college.
+We then engaged Erin Bradley-Scott, a signwriter, to paint all the signs across the college – a total of 6,540 square metres – over a six-week period, while residing at the college.
 This activity drew a lot of interest from students, academics and other visitors.
 The resulting letters, expertly rendered, are both authoritative and warm, in keeping with Newnham’s atmosphere and mission.